-We encourage students to speak to their Head of House, check-in teacher, leadership or wellbeing team.
+In most circumstances, we encourage students to their Head of House, Check -in teacher, leadership or the College Wellbeing team.
 However, students are welcome to discuss their concerns with any trusted member of staff.

-Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Whittlesea Secondary College should contact the Assistant Principal for Engagement and Well-being by phone on 9719 1200 or by email on Whittlesea.sc@education.vic.gov.au
+Parents or carers who develop concerns that their child is involved in or has witnessed bullying behaviour at Whittlesea Secondary College should contact the Assistant Principal for Engagement and Wellbeing by phone on 9719 1200 or by email on Whittlesea.sc@education.vic.gov.au.

-Investigations
+Investigations:

-When notified of alleged bullying behaviour, school staff are required to:
+When notified of alleged bullying behaviour, College staff are required to:

 - 1. Ask the student/s to write a statement with details of the incident. - 2.
 Inform students Head of House and/or Wellbeing Team if necessary.
 The Head of House is responsible for investigating allegations of bullying in a timely and sensitive manner.

-To appropriately investigate an allegation of bullying, the Head of House may: - 3.
-Speak to the those involved in the allegations, including the target/s, the students allegedly engaging in bullying behaviour/s and any witnesses to the incidents - 4.
-Speak to the parent/carer(s) of the students involved - 5.
-Speak to the teachers of the students involved - 6.
-Take detailed notes of all discussions for future reference - 7.
-Obtain written statements from all or any of the above.
+To appropriately investigate an allegation of bullying, the Head of House may:

+- Speak to the those involved in the allegations, including the target/s, the students allegedly engaging in bullying behaviour/s and any witnesses to the incidents - Speak to the parent/carer(s) of the students involved - Speak to the teachers of the students involved - Take detailed notes of all discussions for future reference - Obtain written statements from all or any of the above.

-All communications with the Head of House and/or Wellbeing Team in the course of investigating an allegation of bullying will be managed sensitively.
+All communications with the Head of House and/or Wellbeing Team during investigating an allegation of bullying will be managed sensitively.
 Investigations will be completed as quickly as possible to allow for the behaviours to be addressed in a timely manner.